Hedge fund: Auditor

 An auditor is an independent accounting firm used to perform a complete audit the fund's financial statements.
 The year-end audit is performed in accordance with the standard accounting practices enforced within the country in which the fund it established, typically US GAAP or the International Financial Reporting Standards (IFRS).
 The auditor may verify the fund's NAV and assets under management (AUM).
 Some auditors only provide "NAV lite" services, meaning that the valuation is based on prices received from the manager rather than an independent assessment.

 Distributor

-A distributor is an underwriter, broker, dealer, or other person who participates in the distribution of securities.
-The distributor is also responsible for marketing the fund to potential investors.
-Many hedge funds do not have distributors, and in such cases, the investment manager will be responsible for the distribution of securities and marketing, though many funds also use placement agents and broker-dealers for distribution.
+A distributor is an underwriter, broker, dealer, or other intermediary who participates in the distribution of securities.
+The distributor is typically also responsible for marketing the fund to potential investors.

+Many hedge funds do not employ dedicated distributors; in such cases, the investment manager assumes responsibility for both the distribution of securities and marketing activities.
+However, many funds also engage placement agents and broker-dealers to assist with distribution and investor marketing.